 In cases where shared decision-making could pose a risk to the child, the court may grant sole custody to one parent.

 The court will decide on sole parental responsibility over joint legal custody based on the following for each parent:

-The court’s determination must be based entirely on the child’s best interests and does not favor one parent over the other.
+The court’s determination must be based entirely on the child’s best interests and not favor one parent over the other.

 Time-sharing refers to specifically outlined times children spend with each of their parents.
 A time-sharing order also outlines the methods each parent will use to communicate with their child outside of the times the child is with them.

-A judge sometimes orders time-sharing schedules during a divorce or paternity trial if parents can’t agree.
+A judge sometimes orders time-sharing schedules during a divorce or paternity judgement if parents can’t agree.
 They can also be discussed in settlement negotiations out of court with a proposed schedule and parenting plan, but they must submit them to the court for approval.